logstash-plugins/logstash-filter-aggregate/README.md

 ```

-## Example #4
+## Example #4 : no end event and tasks come one after the other

-Fourth use case : you have no specific start event and no specific end event.
+Fourth use case : like example #3, you have no specific end event, but also, tasks come one after the other.
+That is to say : tasks are not interlaced.
+All task1 events come, then all task2 events come, ...
+In that case, you don't want to wait task timeout to flush aggregation map.
-A typical case is aggregating results from jdbc input plugin.
+* A typical case is aggregating results from jdbc input plugin.
-* Given that you have this SQL query : `SELECT country_name, town_name FROM town`
+* Given that you have this SQL query : `SELECT country_name, town_name FROM town ORDER BY country_name`
 * Using jdbc input plugin, you get these 3 events from :
 ``` json
   { "country_name": "France", "town_name": "Paris" }